Sleeps 4 | Friday Changeover | Pets - See Property Inventory | VE 4 Star Gold Award

-Set in the heart of the lake district, the Townson Ground Estate lies near the north east shores of Coniston Water, offering easy access to the many areas of shoreline open to the public, along with excellent walks and a nearby village.
+Set in the heart of the lake district, the Townson Ground Estate lies at the north east head of Coniston Water, offering easy access to the many areas of shoreline open to the public, along with excellent walks and a nearby village.

 Garden House adjoins the main Townson Ground House.
 Approached either by steps from the lane or a path from the car park, this little cottage looks out on to a sunny patio and lawned garden with a perfect view of the mountains.